patil-sravanthi/OS_Simulation_Project/Readme.md

-This a simulation project for a CPU Sheduler
+This a simulation project for a CPU Scheduler